About this guide¶

 It is more than just documentation: it also lists some conventions, coding guidelines and provides links to GitHub issues.

 This manual introduces you to writing TYPO3 documentation.
 You can read it cover-to-cover.

 But often, you would like to jump right in, start with a specific task and learn as you go along.
 In that case, find your task here and start reading:

-- Rendering the documentation with Docker if you would like to start with rendering the documentation locally with Docker.
+How to render documentation if you would like to start with rendering the documentation locally with Docker.

 This document was originally written by Martin Bless.

-Special thanks goes to Xavier Perseguers for writing some of the original texts on the TYPO3 Wiki and elsewhere.
-Part of the texts have been moved to this document or at least used as a basis.
+Special thanks to Xavier Perseguers, who wrote some of the original texts in the retired TYPO3 Wiki and elsewhere.
+Some of the texts have been incorporated into this document or at least served as a basis.

-Further chapters like Common pitfalls, reST & Sphinx cheat sheet, Contribute to the TYPO3 documentation, Basic principles, How to document an extension and How You Can Help were added by Sybille Peters.
+Further chapters like Common pitfalls, Cheat sheet: reST & Sphinx, Contribute to the TYPO3 documentation, Basic principles, How to document an extension and How You Can Help were added by Sybille Peters.